ucsb-cs111/w20/_info/02_policy.md

 <span style="color:red">The statute of
 limitations for regrades is one week<span>&mdash;that is, any requests for regrades must be made no later than one week after the homework grades were made available in GradeScope.
+The last homeworks in the course will have an earlier deadline for regrade requests, which will be announced on Piazza.
 </span>

 When a homework problem requires writing some Python code,